-Our ability to use our net operating losses and tax credits to offset future taxable income and income tax liabilities may be limited.
+Our ability to use our net operating losses and tax credits to offset future taxable income and income tax liabilities maybe limited.

-At December 31, 2021, the Company had federal net operating loss carryforwards ("NOLs") of approximately \$139.0 million and state NOLs of approximately \$139.0 million.
+As of December 31, 2022, the Company had federal net operating loss carryforwards ("NOLs") of approximately \$222.4 million and state NOLs of approximately \$214.5 million.
 If not utilized, the federal and state NOLs, which are subject to expiration, will begin to expire in 2037.
-Federal NOLs generated in taxable years beginning after December 31, 2017 may be carried forward indefinitely but may only be used to offset 80% of our taxable income in taxable years beginning after December 31, 2020.
-As of December 31, 2021, we also had approximately \$6.5 million of federal orphan drug credits and research and development credits, or tax credits, which will begin to expire in 2037 if not utilized.
+Federal NOLs generated in taxable years beginning after December 31, 2017, may be carried forward indefinitely but may only be used to offset 80% of our taxable income in future taxable years beginning after December 31, 2020.
+As of December 31, 2022, we also had approximately \$10.0 million of federal orphan drug credits and research and development credits, or tax credits, which will begin to expire in 2037 if not utilized.
 The utilization of such NOLs and tax credits and realization of tax benefits in future years depends upon our having taxable income and income tax liabilities.